openfoodfacts/openfoodfacts-java-demo/README.md

 ## Demo application using [Java Wrapper for OpenFoodFacts](https://github.com/openfoodfacts/openfoodfacts-java)

+Java 11 or more recent is required to run the application

 ### How to use

 Add one dependency to your POM file - check the current version [here](https://github.com/openfoodfacts/openfoodfacts-java)